miekg/dinit/README.md

 If one of the programs fails to start dinit will exit with an error.
 If programs daemonize dinit will lose track of them.

+Docker-init has the concept of a *primary* process which is the *first* process listed.
+If that process dies Docker-init will kill the remaining processes and exit.
+This allows for cleanups and container restarts.

 ### Why?

 See <https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/>.